 The IRS does not contact taxpayers by email or social media to request personal or financial information.
 If you receive such a communication, report it to the IRS by forwarding it to email@example.com.

-Phone scams.
-Beware of scammers claiming to be an IRS agent and threatening you with arrest or deportation if you don’t pay, or asking for your financial information so they can send you a refund.
+Scammers often call claiming to be an IRS agent and threatening you with arrest or deportation if you don’t pay, or they ask for your financial information so they can send you a refund.
 Report scam phone calls to the Treasury Inspector General for Tax Administration at 1-800-366-4484 or online at IRS Impersonation Scam Reporting.

 Text messages purporting to be from the IRS are also a scam.
 Be sure to report them as well.

 Never carry your Social Security card in your wallet.
 Keep your Social Security card and any other document that shows your Social Security number in a safe place.
 Also:

 - Only share your Social Security number when absolutely necessary.

 - Safeguard your personal financial information in your home and on your computer.
 Change online passwords regularly.

 - Review your credit reports and your Social Security Administration earnings statement each year for accuracy.